attogram/attogram/modules/README.md

 # Misc

-* `./modules_disabled/` is a holding area for disabled modules.
+* More example modules can be found in the `./contrib/` directory.
 Modules in this directory will not be loaded by Attogram.